The signature of galaxy formation models in the power spectrum of the hydrogen 21cm line during reionization: Introduction

-The strength of the 21cm signal from a particular volume traces the density of neutral hydrogen gas, its temperature and velocity, as well as the local radiation field \citep[see][for a review of the physics]{furlanetto_cosmology_2006}.
+The 21cm signal amplitude from a particular volume traces the density of neutral hydrogen gas, its temperature and velocity, as well as the local radiation field \citep[see][for a review of the physics]{furlanetto_cosmology_2006}.
 Thus, the sky-averaged signal traces the global progress of reionization and constrains first light.
-Already, the EDGES experiment has provided first constraints on the global signal for $z>10$ \citep[][]{monsalve_results_2017}.
-At the same time, interferometry and 21cm tomography can probe the heterogeneity of reionization: experiments such as LOFAR \citep[][]{mertens_improved_2020} and HERA \citep[][]{abdurashidova_first_2022} have begun to provide upper limits on the power spectrum of the 21cm signal.
+Already, there has been a reported detection of the global signal for $z>10$ by EDGES \citep[][]{monsalve_results_2017}, though this is strongly contested by results from SARAS-3 \citep{bevins_saras-3_2022}.
+At the same time, interferometry and 21cm tomography can probe the heterogeneity of reionization: experiments such as LOFAR \citep[][]{mertens_improved_2020}, MWA \citep[][]{trott_angular_2022} and HERA \citep[][]{abdurashidova_first_2022} have begun to provide upper limits on the power spectrum of the 21cm signal.
 Over the coming decades, new 21cm observatories will see first light \citep[e.g. the Square Kilometer Array;][]{koopmans_cosmic_2015}.

 In order to interpret this new data, we must understand the astrophysical processes and underlying reionization scenarios that shape the 21cm signal.
 Existing theoretical work can be divided into several categories based on the approach.
 Analytical models predict the evolution of the global 21cm signal \citep[such as][]{furlanetto_cosmology_2006,mirocha_interpreting_2015} and various statistics thereof.
 Such models are computationally cheap, and can be used to explore a wide range of cosmological and universal astrophysical parameters.